mm80843/T3.5/docs/Benef/PBN__Benef_377.md

 ## Articles mentionning this Benefit

 * [The impacts of knowledge, risk perception, emotion and information on citizens’ protective behaviors during the outbreak of COVID-19: a cross-sectional study in China](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_74.md)

+## Name of the Benefit

+Perceiving COVID-19 as a severe threat increases individuals' willingness to adopt protective behaviors and take active actions towards prevention and control.